VladaAlek/find-mysterious-word/README.md

     ![Synthax Errors](/assets/images/synthax_error.png)

-- Python Tutor used to monitor the execution of the python commands
+- Python Tutor used to monitor the execution of the Python commands

     ![Python Tutor](/assets/images/python_tutor.PNG)

-- teporarelly introduced print function used to control the flow of the command lines
+- temporarily introduced print function used to control the flow of the command lines

      ![Print Function](/assets/images/using_print_function.PNG)